YevShch/Fitness-Tracker-API/API_AUTO_Testing_Documentation.md

 - Test Name: Verify API Recovery from Failures
 - Location: /Manual Tests

-### Manual Test 12: Test the API’s ability to handle edge cases
+### Test 12: Test the API’s ability to handle edge cases
 #### Purpose
 To verify that the API handles edge cases, such as requests with missing or invalid parameters, and returns appropriate error messages.
 #### Steps: